UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/07_Spi.md

 ECSPI 2 has only for signals (MISO, MOSI, SCLK and SS0); By default these pins are assigned to A9 but in GPIO mode.

 #### ECSPI 3
-ECSPI 3 is a full signal SPI including all Select Signal (SS0, SS1, SS2, SS3).
+ECSPI 3 is a full signal SPI including  Select Signals (SS0, SS1, SS2).
 By default all pins of this SPI are assigned to A9 in GPIO mode.

 #### ECSPI 5
 ECSPI 5 has the same pin order, function, and position as Arduino Uno.
 By default is assigned to M4 core but configured as Digital Output (GPIO).